 Slice the burrata.
 It will be runny, so keep it in a bowl to retain the soft interior of the cheese.
 Mix in the shaved truffle and top the burrata with olive oil.
 Serve cold with bread.

 Bruschetta with Caciocavallo, Capocollo, Fig and Honey

 Last but not least, this tasty stack brings a complex balance of flavors in a neat little package.
-Savory capicola and sweet honey get a texture boost from velvety caciocavallo and seedy figs.
+Savory capocollo and sweet honey give a texture boost from the velvety caciocavallo and seedy figs.

 16 slices Italian bread, 1/4 inch thick